sgmlguru/xlsx2xml/docs/technical-overview.md

 ## Expected Input Format

-Currently, we expect the input file format from a provider to be Excel spreadsheets in Office 2010 or newer format, using a single worksheet.
+Currently, the input file format from a provider needs to be Excel spreadsheets in Office 2010 or newer format, using a single worksheet.
 A single row in the Excel spreadsheet is assumed to be a single course, and the columns map to a single piece of information about that course, for example, course ID, course name, location, start date, end date, and so on.

 If the provider uses a predefined Excel template, this is handled by default.